cardstack/cardstack/packages/cardpay-sdk/README.md

 - The address of the safe that you are using to pay for the prepaid card
 - The contract address of the token that you wish to use to pay for the prepaid card.
 Note that the face value of the prepaid card will fluctuate based on the exchange rate of this token and the **§** unit.
 - An array of face values in units of **§** SPEND as numbers.
 Note there is a maximum of 15 prepaid cards that can be created in a single transaction and a minimum face value of **§100** is enforced for each card.
+- A DID string that represents the customization for the prepaid card.
+The customization for a prepaid card can be retrieved using a DID resolver with this DID.
+If there is no customization an `undefined` value can be specified here.
 - You can optionally provide an object that specifies the "from" address.
 The gas price and gas limit will be calculated by the card protocol and are not configurable.

 ```js